-Bournemouth vs Arsenal: Predictions, Betting Tips & Odds
+Bournemouth vs Arsenal: Predictions, Betting Tips and Odds

 Both these sides look to get back to winning ways after a less than fruitful November for Eddie Howe and Unai Emery.